dev-bittu/lotus-grammar/grammar/basic_syntax/operators.md

-### **Operators in *mylang***
+### **Operators in *b2***
-Operators are essential components in any programming language, used to perform operations on variables and values. *mylang* supports a wide range of operators, including the ones found in Python, with a few additional ones for optimized programming.
-Below is a breakdown of the different types of operators available in *mylang*.
+Operators are essential components in any programming language, used to perform operations on variables and values. *b2* supports a wide range of operators, including the ones found in Python, with a few additional ones for optimized programming.
+Below is a breakdown of the different types of operators available in *b2*.

 ---